-Happiness walks on busy feet
+Happiness in Bali walks on busy feet

 Bali is known for its numerous stunning nature sceneries, especially the typical terrace rice fields.
 Howevever, many of them tend to be quite crowded and touristy.
 If you a nature lover looking for something rather off the grid, we have some good news for you!
-Kastala Trekking is a trek in the East part of Bali island, not far from Padangbai known for its diving sites.
+Kastala Trekking is a trek in the east part of Bali island, realy not that far from Padangbai known for its diving sites.

 Bali Rice Track

 The journey takes between 2-3 hours and will leave you amazed by the stunnig rainforest, spectacular rice field with farmers busy taking care of their harvest, as well as one of the most unique traditional willages in Bali.

 You start by crossing the river by the bamboo bridge, which can easily remind you of some Indiana Jones movie, and continue through wild balinese rainforest full of exotics plants and trees.
 Every nature lover will definitely enjoy this part as you will see almost all possible shades of green colour.